--The dissertation in 8 copies (printed, intertwined and bound with the original signatures).
+-The dissertation in 3 copies (printed, intertwined and bound with the original signatures).
 For information on a different number of copies please see Appendix 1 ‘Notes’.

--‘Theses’ in English in 15 copies (printed, intertwined and bound with the photocopied signatures).
+-‘Theses’ in English in 15 copies (printed, intertwined and bound with the photocopied signatures, 10 copies in the case of online defence.

--The dissertation and its Theses in Hungarian and in English (on CD) must be sent to the Secretariat of the Doctoral School electronically in pfd files.
+-The dissertation and its theses in English must be sent to the Doctoral and Habilitation Centre electronically in pfd files.

-5. The official judgement of the dissertation
+5. The official review of the dissertation

 The dissertation will be evaluated by one internal and one external reviewer with respect to its format and content.
-Based on this judgement, the dissertation will or will not be allowed for defence.
-If either judgement should be negative, a third official analysis has to be carried out.
+Based on these reviews, the dissertation will or will not be allowed for defence.
+If any of the two reviews is negative, a third review has to be made.

-Appendix 3 contains the key points suggested for creating the sheet for the official defence.
+Appendix 3 contains the recommended key aspects of review.

-The candidate must respond to the opinion of the reviewers in writing before the public defence, which has to be submitted to the acting Regional Office.
-Public defence can only be organised after receiving the official replies to the reviewers’ questions. .
+The candidate must respond to the opinion of the reviewers in writing before the public defence, which has to be submitted to the Doctoral and Habilitation Centre.
+Public defence can only be organised after receiving the official replies to the reviewers’ questions.

 Appendix 1.
 Sample for the internal title page